 Bub's bills itself as New York's first top-nine-allergen-free bakery, so beyond gluten there is no dairy, egg, peanut, tree nut, soy, or sesame anywhere in the place.
 One thing to know, nearly everything is built on oats and oat flour, which is gluten-free but worth flagging if oats are a personal trigger.
 It's a small NoHo counter, best for grab-and-go.

 Cookies, cakes, and pastries that happen to be vegan and refined-sugar-free too.
-The cookies are the headline, and whatever is in the case that day is safe to point at.
+The cookies are the headline, and the case comes from the same dedicated gluten-free kitchen.

 Breads, pastries, and prepared provisions for taking home.
 The loaves are the reason to make the trip up to Riverdale.

-Celiac-owned and built as a 100% gluten-free, celiac-safe kitchen using only organic gluten-free flours, this is the rare dedicated bakery serving the northwest Bronx.
+Celiac-owned and built as a 100% gluten-free kitchen using only organic gluten-free flours, this is the rare dedicated bakery serving the northwest Bronx.
 It's provisions-first rather than a café, so think of it as a stock-up stop and check the hours before you go.

 French bakery done entirely gluten-free: croissants, a proper chocolate tart, quiche, and a sit-down brunch.
 The chocolate tart and the bagels are the standouts.

-Noglu started in Paris and brought its 100% gluten-free French baking to the Upper East Side, a bi-level café where the whole case and kitchen are safe.
+Noglu started in Paris and brought its 100% gluten-free French baking to the Upper East Side, a bi-level café where the whole case and kitchen are gluten-free.
 About a third of the menu is dairy-free too.
-It's the rare spot where a celiac orders a croissant without thinking twice.
+It's the rare spot where a celiac can order a croissant from a dedicated bakery.

 What does a "dedicated" or "100% gluten-free" kitchen actually mean?